 Like every city in Spain, Girona has a lot of plazas.
 Take a caña (beer), enjoy authentic tapas and relax.

-Chill out in Devesa Park, which is on the side of the bridge opposite to the old city.
+Bring a picnic or some wine, and chill out in Devesa Park.
+It’s on the other side of the bridge opposite to the old city.

 sell-your-kidney-to-pay-for-a-meal-kinda restaurant.
 The ice cream shop is run by one of the brothers, Jordi Roca, the Willy Wonka of ice cream.